 Surveillance for influenza activity in Orange County includes monitoring of the following components year-round:

-Influenza viruses: specimens are submitted to Public Health Laboratory from participating hospitals, physicians, and laboratories for tracking and strain-typing.
+Influenza viruses: specimens are submitted to the Orange County Public Health Laboratory from participating hospitals, physicians, and laboratories for tracking and strain-typing.

 Pneumonia and influenza deaths: death certificates are reviewed for deaths from pneumonia or influenza.

-Severe influenza and deaths: reported by health care providers and hospital infection control professionals.
+Severe influenza and deaths (in persons under 65 years of age): cases are reported by health care providers and hospital infection control professionals.

 Outbreaks of respiratory illness: investigation is conducted and control measures are recommended to prevent further disease transmission.